The Guidelines for Stadium Accessibility: Offering People with Disabilities a Good Experience

 As we’ve seen, the goal of having an accessible stadium is to enable all its visitors to share the same experience: easily accessing their seat, having a good visibility of the game… Plus actively participating in the festivities: singing the team anthem, shouting out their joy when their favorite team scores and thus fully enjoying the ambiance the stadium has to offer.

 It’s essential for people with disabilities to feel comfortable in a busy and crowded place.
 Some prefer to come to the stadium with a companion who can assist them if necessary.
 For those who come by themselves, they may rely on staff members or any attendants at the stadiums to guide them and assist them.
+Stadium accessibility is much more than setting up accessible equipment.

 The Bank of America Stadium in Charlotte, North Carolina and home to the Panthers Carolina has Guest Relations Booths located at each main entrance to answer any questions that people with disabilities may have about the stadium or public transportation and assist them accordingly.